 After surgery I began a different combination of drug treatments, including a biologic treatment, and have now been in remission for two and a half years!
 I feel like myself again and am able to live my life to the full.

-However, despite advances in medical therapy, further operations may be necessary.
+You may still need further operations.
 Research suggests that about half of those who have an ileocolonic resection will need another operation within 10 years.
 Smoking has been shown to be one factor that increases the risk of needing repeat surgery.

 If the surgery is elective (planned), you will have time to talk through the options with your healthcare team, and to discuss the best way to prepare.